Howell, Michigan: 19th century

-January 1836 saw the establishment of the first post office.
-Flavius J. B. Crane was postmaster and the post office was in the Eagle Tavern.
-In March of this same year, there was a mail route started between Howell and the village of Kensington, and west to Grand Rapids.
+January 1836 saw the establishment of the first post office in Howell.
+Flavius J. B. Crane was postmaster, and the post office was in the Eagle Tavern.
+In March of this same year, there was a mail route started in the village of Kensington that went through Howell until ending in Grand Rapids.
+The pioneer manufacturing enterprise of Howell was a sawmill built in 1836, soon followed by a blacksmith shop.